water-my-plants2/back_end_doc/README.md

-Login_credential:these credentials can be used to test the login and end points, if you did not register yet
+Login_credential: these credentials can be used to test the login and end points, if you did not register yet
 username: lambda
 password: lambda123